Schloss Johannisberg: The Princes of Metternich

 In 1816 the Austrian emperor Francis I, granted it to the Austrian Chancellor Klemens von Metternich, Prince von Metternich in exchange for an annual payment of one-tenth of the yield from the vineyards that were over twelve years old to the House of Habsburg.
 This tithe has survived all political upheavals to this day.
 Since 1945, it has been paid in cash, whereas previously, the barrels were allocated by lot.
 The current tithe beneficiary is Karl von Habsburg-Lothringen.
 Originally, the estate was intended to revert to the Habsburg family as a fideicommis upon the extinction of the princely Metternich-Winneburg line.
 However, this arrangement was abolished with the end of noble privileges in 1920.
-Austria only renounced its political sovereignty claims over Johannisberg in 1851, which resulted in significant back taxes being paid to the Nassau state treasury.
+Austria only renounced its political sovereignty claims over Johannisberg in 1851, which resulted in back taxes being paid to the Nassau state treasury.

 In 1826, the Prince of Metternich remodeled the main building of Schloss Johannisberg in a neoclassical style with help of Georg Moller, court architect of the Grand Duchy of Hesse.
 The reconstruction created a striking contrast: the earlier Baroque design emphasized verticality, whereas the later Neoclassical style shifted the focus to horizontal elements.
 Furthermore, prince Metternich had a park designed in the English style.
-Initially, the Frankfurt city gardener Sebastian Rinz was enlisted for this purpose; later plans were carried out by Heinrich Siesmayer, the creator of the Frankfurt botanical Palmgarden.
+Initially, the Frankfurt city gardener Sebastian Rinz was enlisted for this purpose; later plans were carried out by Heinrich Siesmayer, the creator of the Frankfurt botanical Palmengarten.
 Note that Schloss Johannisberg was not the main country seat of the princes of Metternich, as this were Kynžvart Castle and Plasy monastery in Bohemia.